 Capital Markets and Portfolio Investment

 The government of Burkina Faso is more focused on attracting FDI and concessionary lending for development than it is on developing its capital markets.
-Net portfolio inflows were estimated at around 1.67 percent of GDP in 2018.
+Net portfolio inflows were estimated at US$ 148.6 million ( 0.83 percent of GDP) in 2020, per the World Bank.
 While the government does issue some sovereign bonds to raise capital in the WAEMU regional bond market, in general the availability of different kinds of investment instruments is extremely limited.
+As part of its mechanism to fund its fiscal budget, the Burkina Faso government regularly issues 182-day maturity treasury bills (BAT) on the regional financial market of the West African Economic and Monetary Union (WAEMU, or UEMOA in French).

 Money and Banking System

-The banking system is sound, relatively profitable and well capitalized, but credit is highly concentrated to a small number of clients and a few sectors of the economy, according to the IMF’s March 2018 Country Report.
-Only 15 percent of the population has a checking account.
+The banking system is sound, relatively profitable, and well capitalized, but credit is highly concentrated to a small number of clients and a few sectors of the economy, according to the IMF.
+Only an estimated 15 percent of the population are believed to have checking accounts.
 Like all member states of WAEMU, Burkina Faso is a member of the Central Bank of West African States.
 Many foreign banks have branches in the country.
 The traditional banking sector is composed of twelve commercial banks and five specialized credit institutions called “établissements financiers.”
+In Burkina, the national strategy for inclusive finance was adopted on April 23, 2019.
 The use of mobile money is becoming more prevalent.
+In addition to two of the three main mobile carriers offering mobile money services, in 2021 other companies, both foreign and local have launched mobile money service operations and are conquering an important client base.
+This trend has forced traditional banks to install own mobile transfer planforms.

 Foreign Exchange and Remittances

-Burkina Faso is a member of the West African Economic and Monetary Union (WAEMU, or UEMOA when referred to by its French acronym), whose currency is the CFA franc (XOF), or FCFA.
-The FCFA is freely convertible into euros at a fixed rate of 655.957 FCFA to 1 euro.
+Burkina Faso is a member of the West African Economic and Monetary Union (WAEMU, or UEMOA in French), whose currency is the CFA franc (XOF), or FCFA.
+The FCFA is freely convertible into euros at a fixed rate of 655.957 FCFA to one euro.
 Investors should consider the advantages offered by the WAEMU, which allows the FCFA to be used in all eight member countries: Senegal, Togo, Cote d’Ivoire, Mali, Benin, Guinea Bissau, Niger, and Burkina Faso.

 Burkina Faso’s investment code guarantees foreign investors the right to the overseas transfer of any funds associated with an investment, including dividends, receipts from liquidation, assets, and salaries.
 Such transfers are authorized in the original currency of the investment.
 Once the interested party presents the request for transfer, accompanied by all relevant bank documents, Burkinabe banks transfer the funds directly to the recipient banking institution.
 Foreign exchange is readily available at all banks and most hotels in Ouagadougou and Bobo-Dioulasso.